 James Ponsoldt has developed a solid directorial oeuvre in the past decade or so as the figurehead of largely character-driven pictures of independent roots.
-In this time, the Athens, Georgia native has put 5 films to the silver screen, acting as screenwriter on 3 of them, and garnering a reputation as the sort of filmmaker that can provide the tools necessary for a number of his stars to produce break-out dramatic performances, with Mary Elizabeth Winstead, Miles Teller and Jason Segel each producing some of their best-ever work under the director’s tutelage.
+During this time, the Athens, Georgia native has put 5 films to the silver screen, acting as screenwriter on 3 of them, and has garnered a reputation as the sort of filmmaker who can provide the tools necessary for a number of his stars to produce break-out dramatic performances, with Mary Elizabeth Winstead, Miles Teller and Jason Segel each producing some of their best-ever work under the director’s tutelage.
 In this edition of Ranked, each of James Ponsoldt’s films – from Off the Black in 2006 to The Circle in 2017 – shall be ranked from worst to best.

 5. The Circle (2017)